 Most software applications let you specify the type of printer you're using so that the application can take full advantage of all the printer's features.
 Many programs provide an installation or setup section that includes a list of printers from which to choose.
-To print data from your software application, be sure to select one of the following printers from the list of supported printers:
+To print data from your software application, first be sure to select one of the following printers from the list of supported printers:

 - \checkmark AMT

 - ✓ Diablo 630

-- ✓ Xerox 4020
+- ✓ Epson JX

-- ✓ Epson JX or LQ-2550
+- ✓ Epson LQ-2550

 - ✓ IBM XL24 Proprinter

 - ✓ ASCII text printer